 Also, there is often a very high reading during the first run on the tile after reconditioning the slider.
 In B101.3, this very high reading must often be thrown out when calculating the average since all test readings must be within 10% of the average reading after the six runs in according to the B101.3 test method.
 In A137.1, this very high reading is simply kept.
 For instance, on some samples, you may get the readings of 0.52, 0.42, 0.42, 0.41, 0.41, 0.40, and 0.40.
 To get the average result for B101.3, we would throw out the first reading which is more than 10% above the overall average — so the remaining six readings would give us an average of 0.41, which is below the safety criterion of 0.43 or greater.
 Using A137.1, we keep the first reading (for no apparent reason) and only count four readings — so the average reading here would be 0.44, which is above the safety criterion.

-Safety Direct America can conduct all three of the ANSI slip tests, plus the pendulum test that gives a more definitive assessment of safety in more than 30 specific indoor and outdoor flooring applications (pool deck, rest room, loading dock, etc.).
+Safety Direct America can conduct all three of the ANSI slip tests (but will warn you against using them as a safety assessment), plus the pendulum test that gives a more definitive assessment of safety in more than 30 specific indoor and outdoor flooring applications (pool deck, rest room, loading dock, etc.).
 The pendulum is the floor slip resistance test instrument used in over 50 nations for assessing safety, and has been endorsed by the Ceramic Tile Institute of America since 2001.